keoren3/tool_ci/README.md

 # apply the deployment:
 kubectl apply -f deployment.yaml
-# If you're using Minikube as your Kubernetes cluster, don't forget to add:
+# If you're using Minikube as your Kubernetes cluster, don't forget to run the command:
 # minikube tunnel

 # Enter the address: